donovanmuller/icodejava-spring-bootch-scdf-stream/README.md

 See the SCDF [reference documentation](http://docs.spring.io/spring-cloud-dataflow/docs/1.0.0.RELEASE/reference/htmlsingle) for more information

+*Please see the [`openshift`](https://github.com/donovanmuller/icodejava-spring-bootch-scdf-stream/tree/openshift) branch for the OpenShift demo*

 ## Kafka

 We will use the Kafka binder implementations of the apps, therefore we need a running Kafka broker.